 Using WP Engine as your hosting provider definitely has its fair share of perks.
 I’ve identified and explained the top benefits of signing up for one of their hosting plans below.

-It’s no secret that WP Engine is a bit pricey compared to the competition.
 To get the best possible rate, you need to commit to an annual contract.
 Some of you might be hesitant to commit for so long at a high rate.

 Fortunately, WP Engine has a 60-day risk free period for their hosting plans.
 If you’re not happy with the service, you can opt-out and get refunded.